Hobsten/notes/cppnotes.md

 **Linking**

 Static linking means that the library gets put into your executable.
+You can drag and drop the executable wherever and it will still run because all the dependencies are withing the .exe file.

 Dynamic linking means that the library is linked at runtime, for example through a function.